WoollyAlly/GBC/_midwives/test.md

 sub_title: 'CNM, APN'
 profile_image_path: /uploads/cw-portrait-1.jpg
 mini_bio: >-
-  I became a nurse in order to work as a women's health nurse practitioner, and then fell in love with birth.
   I first started dreaming of working with Gentle Birth Care after the beautiful home birth of my daughter with Hillary in 2015.
 Everything about my labor and the birth of my daughter affirmed what I had known from my midwifery work and listening to my clients, and I felt that joining this practice would enable me to become the kind of midwife I always wanted to be.
 ---